ygezu/Data-Cruisers-/README.md

 This is the code to find the maximum value in the dataset collected

 `output$max_value <- renderText({ `

     `req(input$Y) `

      `max_val <- max(dataset[[input$Y]]) `

     ` max_text <- paste("Maximum value in", input$Y, "is:", max_val)`

      `return(max_text)`

-    This return the maximum value to allow the output to be displayed in the shiny window

   ## Minimum
   This is the code to find the minimum value in the dataset, similar to the maximum.